Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Do LLMs Understand Compositional Word Representations?

 \section{Do LLMs Understand Compositional Word Representations?}

-We now turn to our core question: can LLMs that were pretrained with standard vocabularies interpret our compositional embeddings---sums of \base and \transformation vectors---as intended?
+We now turn to our first core question: can LLMs that were pretrained with standard vocabularies interpret our compositional embeddings---sums of \base and \transformation vectors---as intended?

-Recent work has shown LLMs build-up and resolve the meanings of input tokens across their early layers, a process referred to as \emph{detokenization}~\cite{kaplan2025from,feucht-etal-2024-token,gurnee2023finding}, particularly for multi-token words or in-vocabulary words split into multiple tokens (e.g., due to typos).
+Recent work has shown LLMs build up and resolve the meanings of input tokens across their early layers, a process referred to as \emph{detokenization}~\cite{kaplan2025from,feucht-etal-2024-token,gurnee2023finding}.
+This was particularly observed for multi-token words or in-vocabulary words split into multiple tokens (e.g., due to typos).
 Building on this, we feed models with compositional inputs and inspect whether the embedding and early layer representations have successfully resolved into the intended surface form meanings.
 To interpret these internal representations, we follow \citeauthor{kaplan2025from} and use \patchscopes~\citep{ghandeharioun2024patchscopes}, a prompting method to probe the contents of a hidden state using natural language.

-\paragraph{Languages and models.} We conduct experiments on five morphologically-diverse languages: English, Arabic, German, Russian and Spanish.
-For English experiments, we use three LLMs: \texttt{Llama-3-8B}~\citep{llama3}, \texttt{Qwen2.5-7B}~\citep{qwen2.5}, and \texttt{OLMo-2-7B}~\citep{olmo2}.
-However, coverage of whole-word tokens in these models' vocabularies for other languages is very narrow, limiting the applicability of our approach.\footnote{This restricts both the base-word lexicon, and the number of existing \textsl{base-inflected} pairs for extracting transformations.} Therefore, for the other languages, we use models with dedicated tokenizers: \texttt{ALLaM-7B} for Arabic~\citep{bari2025allam} and \texttt{EuroLLM-9B} for the three other languages~\citep{martins2025eurollm}.\footnote{All models have vocabularies of 100k or more tokens, except \texttt{ALLaM} with 64k (but roughly 32k are for Arabic).} In experiments for a specific model and language pair, we construct the vocabulary decomposition and transformation vectors (\secref{method}) only for that language, ignoring words in other languages.
+\paragraph{Languages and models.} We experiment with five morphologically-diverse languages: English, Arabic, German, Russian and Spanish.
+For English, we use three LLMs: \texttt{Llama-3-8B}~\citep{llama3}, \texttt{Qwen2.5-7B}~\citep{qwen2.5}, and \texttt{OLMo-2-7B}~\citep{olmo2}.
+As coverage of whole-word tokens in these models' vocabularies for other languages is narrow,\footnote{This restricts both the base-word lexicon, and the number of existing \textsl{base-inflected} pairs for extracting transformations.} we use models with dedicated tokenizers for them: \texttt{ALLaM-7B} for Arabic~\citep{bari2025allam} and \texttt{EuroLLM-9B} for the three other languages~\citep{martins2025eurollm}.\footnote{All models have vocabularies of 100k or more tokens, except \texttt{ALLaM} with 64k (but roughly 32k are for Arabic).} In experiments for a specific model and language pair, we construct the vocabulary decomposition and transformation vectors (\secref{method}) only for that language, ignoring words in other languages.

 \paragraph{Examining word representations.} For each model and language pair, we iterate over all words $w$ that could be composed from the \bases and \transformations extracted from its vocabulary~(\secref{method}).
 Next, given a surface form $w$, we replace the token embedding for $w$ with its compositional representation $e_w$~(\equref{1}), and feed it to \patchscopes to generate its textual description.\footnote{Following \citet{kaplan2025from}, we use the \patchscopes prompt ``\texttt{[X], [X], [X], [X],}'', where we replace the placeholder token (\texttt{[X]}) with a hidden state $\mathbf{h}$ and let \patchscopes generate text.
 We expect \patchscopes to generate the intended word form if $\mathbf{h}$ indeed captures it.
 For languages other than English, we add the prefix ``\texttt{In \{language\_name\}:}''.} We then evaluate whether the \patchscopes interpretation of the compositional embedding $e_w$ matches the target word~$w$~(\emph{embed}).
 We also examine whether the model successfully \emph{detokenizes} compositional embeddings in its early layers: we feed $e_w$ to the model without any context, extract the resulting hidden states at the first $k=10$ layers, and report whether the \patchscopes interpretation matches the target word $w$ in at least one layer~(\emph{detok}).